Ganesh (2009 film)

-Ganesh ... just Ganesh is a 2009 Indian Telugu-language romantic drama film written and directed by debutant M. Saravanan and produced by Sri Sravanthi Movies.
-It stars Ram as the title character alongside Kajal Aggarwal and Poonam Kaur.
-This films also features 26 kids and comedian Brahmanandam.
+Ganesh ... just Ganesh is a 2009 Indian Telugu-language romantic drama action film written and directed by M. Saravanan in his directorial debut and produced by Sri Sravanthi Movies.
+It stars Ram Pothineni as the title character alongside Kajal Aggarwal and Poonam Kaur.
+The film also features 26 kids and comedian Brahmanandam.

 Ganesh began its production in December 2008 and ended in August 2009.
 The film features music by Mickey J. Meyer while cinematography and editing are performed by Hari Anumolu and A. Sreekar Prasad respectively.
 The film was theatrically released on 24 September 2009.

 Plot

 Ganesh is an orphan who always pitches in to help needy people.
 In one such strange situation, he is forced to pretend to Divya that he loves her.
 Later on, she discovers that he loves her to fulfill another ambition and that his love is false.
 By then, Ganesh genuinely falls in love with her.
-He then convinces her of his love's authenticity.